2005:

 two volumes of Lloyd Alexander's Chronicles of Prydain) premieres in U.S.

-theaters.
-This film was 12 years in the making, at a cost of over $25 million.
-It is the first Disney animated
+power before a diabolical tyrant can.
+The film was 12 years in the making, at a cost of over $25 million.
+It is the

 1989: